fbpx

 About Us

-Our Current Programs
+Current Programs & Services

-Rescue & Adoption Services
+Rescue & Adoption

 The SPCA provides a safe haven for abandoned and abused animals in need of rescue, veterinary care, enrichment, and love while they await adoption.
 We accept lost and abandoned dogs and cats through local municipal contracts, owner surrenders, abused and neglected animals rescued by the SPCA’s Humane Law Enforcement Unit and at-risk animals from overcrowded and high-kill shelters.